Shipping Container Storage Safety

 If you have concerns about the slope of the location where you need a BigSteelBox, it’s helpful for our Storage Consultants to review photos of the area prior to delivery to see if it may be a safety hazard.

-Check out this video, How we Deliver and Load a BigSteelBox, to learn more about our delivery and loading process.
+Check out this post about How we Deliver and Pick Up a BigSteelBox, to learn more about our delivery and loading process and watch a video demo.

 You’ve probably seen photos or video of container ships carrying hundreds or even thousands of shipping containers often stacked 5, 6, or even 7 containers high (and if you haven’t, google it now – it’s a pretty cool sight!).
 However, stacking containers requires special equipment and you’ll likely also need to obtain a permit from your local municipality or regional district.